BJMdotNET/prince-docs/lists/minneapolis-star-tribune-2019-03.md

     > The work of famed celebrity and fashion photographer Herb Ritts is going on display at an upstate New York museum.
     >
-    > "Herb Ritts: The Rock Portraits" highlights the six new exhibits opening Monday at the Fenimore Art Museum in Cooperstown.
+    > “Herb Ritts: The Rock Portraits” highlights the six new exhibits opening Monday at the Fenimore Art Museum in Cooperstown.
     >
     > [...]
     >